Photo courtesy Howard and Sharon Johnson

 Developed by the RVCOG in collaboration with AARP Oregon, the program includes a comprehensive checklist of features and defines levels of certification based on various universal design standards.

 The certification is appropriate for all homes — rental apartments, new construction or existing houses — and is intended to help consumers and industry professionals choose the desired level of accessibility in buying, selling or modifying homes.
-The Lifelong Housing Certification Project helps the marketplace respond to a growing demand for accessible and adaptable homes that promote aging in place safely and independently.
+The Lifelong Housing Certification Program helps the marketplace respond to a growing demand for accessible and adaptable homes that promote aging in place safely and independently.
 At the same time, the certification makes it easier for individuals of all ages to find homes that are suitable for lifelong living and promote the social and economic value of lifelong livability.

-When: Discussions and program planning began in 2010.
+HISTORY: Discussions and program planning began in 2010.
 The certification program pilot testing of the standards began in 2011.
 In 2012, RVCOG and AARP convened a statewide committee to refine the standards and facilitate expansion of the program into other parts of the state.
 The program became available for public use in 2013, and the first certifications were issued in 2014.

-The program's local and statewide committees include participation from AARP, RVCOG and other aging and disability agencies; housing industry professionals, including builders, Realtors, home inspectors, architects, Certified Aging-in-Place Specialists (CAPS); members of local home builders and real estate associations, independent living centers, and local nonprofits; aging advocates and consumers with disabilities.
+THE STAKEHOLDERS: The program's local and statewide committees include participation from AARP, RVCOG and other aging and disability agencies; housing industry professionals, including builders, Realtors, home inspectors, architects, Certified Aging-in-Place Specialists (CAPS); members of local home builders and real estate associations, independent living centers, and local nonprofits; aging advocates and consumers with disabilities.

-The program seeks to engage professional builders, remodelers, contractors, Realtors, landlords and consumers who are home owners, home sellers, home renters and caregivers for older adults and family members with disabilities.
+THE TARGET AUDIENCE: The program seeks to engage professional builders, remodelers, contractors, Realtors, landlords and consumers who are home owners, home sellers, home renters and caregivers for older adults and family members with disabilities.

-Local consumers and housing industry professionals learn about the program from outreach activities (such as a booth at the Southern Oregon Home and Garden Show) and educational events for consumers and industry professionals that are organized by RVCOG, AARP and other partners, including the local organization Age-Friendly Innovators.
+SPREADING THE WORD: Local consumers and housing industry professionals learn about the program from outreach activities (such as a booth at the Southern Oregon Home and Garden Show) and educational events for consumers and industry professionals that are organized by RVCOG, AARP and other partners, including the local organization Age-Friendly Innovators.
 People can also find or learn more about the program online at the Rogue Valley Council of Governments website rvcog.org.